Alternatives for Homeless Camps

 What can we all do to help?

-pick up a copy for a donation from a licensed vendor.
+Please consider purchasing a copy from a licensed vendor.
 They are easily spotted wearing a brightly colored badge.
 You will be supporting their initiative and learning about their lives.

 Below are some photos taken from Columbus area ‘Homeless Camps’.